shahzaib-bhatia/openstack-bork-detector/volumes_nova_cinder_sync.md

 # Nova Block Device Mapping has deleted volumes

-If deleted volumes show up in "openstack server list" and prevent VMs from starting you might have ghost volumes in nova.block_device_mapping.
+If deleted volumes show up in "openstack server show" and prevent VMs from starting you might have ghost volumes in nova.block_device_mapping.

 ## Detect